 Online Teaching Endorsement

-This endorsement will qualify you to teach K-12 online classes in Georgia.
+This endorsement will qualify you to teach P-12 online classes in Georgia.
 Learn from experts in online instruction to become a leader in this evolving format.

-After completing your coursework, you will apply through the Department of Career and Information Studies to the Professional Standards Commission for endorsement evaluation and approval.
+After completing your coursework, you will apply through the Department of Workforce Education and Instructional Technology to the Professional Standards Commission for endorsement evaluation and approval.

 - Learn the latest online instruction methods